Last Updated on: 27th September 2023, 08:29 pm

-Due to their different diets and lifestyle requirements, parrots and chickens aren’t intended to live together.
+Due to their contrasting diet and lifestyle requirements, parrots and chickens seldom live together.
 However, some owners allow parrots to mix with chickens for companionship.

 While parrots and chickens can get along well if housed together, be mindful of the health risks.
-So, vaccinate chickens against contagious diseases, and watch closely for signs of sickness and disease.
+Vaccinate chickens against contagious diseases and monitor them closely for signs of illness and disease.

 Can You House Parrots with Chickens?

-Poultry usually lives in a backyard, while parrots live in a large cage inside the home.
-These two species of birds also have entirely different dietary requirements.
+Chickens usually live in a backyard, while parrots live in a cage inside the home or outdoor aviary.
+These bird species also have entirely different dietary requirements.

-A parrot obviously can’t free-roam outside due to the risk of escape.
-However, these birds can get along if you have a large hen house to meet a parrot’s exercise needs.
+A parrot obviously can’t free-roam outside due to the high escape risk.
+However, these bird species can get along if you have a large henhouse to meet a parrot’s exercise needs.

-Another concern about keeping parrots and chickens together is illnesses and diseases.
+Another concern about keeping parrots and chickens together is illness and disease.

 Can Chickens Give Parrots Diseases?

-Diseases can be rife in poultry coops, as a flock of chickens will often live nearby.
+Diseases can be rife in poultry coops because chickens live nearby.